GET_RECORD | GET_RECORD2

 The after-image in field comp format

-Use the following to move the record pointer so that you can manipulate the before-image up to the before_len
+Use the following to move the record pointer so that you can manipulate the before-image up to the before_len.
+Note that the size of key length fields must be a long.

 long before_len; long after_len; char *rec_ptr; memcpy (&before_len, rec, sizeof(before_len)); /* get before len */ rec_ptr = rec + sizeof (before_len); /* move rec_ptr passed len */